vedantgattani/DEWPAT/README.md

 # General overview statement

 DEWPAT currently exists as a series of Python scripts divided between two branches.
-Note that both branches should technically contain all of the scripts, but for best and most up to date functionality you should use the script from the branch designated below.
+Note that both branches should technically contain all of the scripts, but for the best and most up-to-date functionality, you should use the script from the branch designated below.

 ### master branch

-- img_complexity.py: main script that includes functionality to compute and visualize complexity across both sRGB and multispectral images.
-Note that if using mspec images, need to run --mspec along with other arguments
+- `img_complexity.py`: main script that includes functionality to compute and visualize complexity across both sRGB and multispectral images.
+Note that if using mspec images, you need to run `--mspec` along with other arguments.

-- vis.py: includes visualization options (including 1D colour histogram) for sRGB images only
+- `vis.py`: includes visualization options (including 1D colour histogram) for sRGB images only.

 ### dev branch

-- seg.py: includes functionality to segment, visualize, and output colour statistics for sRGB images only
+- `seg.py`: includes functionality to segment, visualize, and output colour statistics for sRGB images only.

-- preprocess.py: includes functionality to blur both sRGB and multispectral images to model visual acuity and viewing distance using AcuityView (Caves & Johnsen, 2017).
+- `preprocess.py`: includes functionality to blur both sRGB and multispectral images to model visual acuity and viewing distance using AcuityView (Caves & Johnsen, 2017).

 # Requirements